 How to make a principal-only payment on your mortgage

 Buying a home is an exciting experience.
 There's nothing like receiving the keys to your home, especially after you’ve worked so hard to save for a down payment and qualify for a loan.
-But there are many responsibilities that come along with owning a home.
+But there are many responsibilities that come with owning a home.
 At the top of this list is your monthly mortgage payment.

 How to make a principal-only payment